AKA what not to do.

 Not a day goes by that I don’t hear from someone who’s in the middle of some kind of account recovery process that isn’t working.

 While I try to help out to the degree that I can — usually with instructions that are often no more than the service provider’s instructions translated into clearer English — it’s also not at all uncommon for those account recovery efforts to fail and access to the account never be regained.

 And to be super blunt about it, most of the time it’s the account owner’s own fault.

 The most common reason for failure

 Almost every online service has provisions for recovering lost passwords, or recovering access to accounts that are in some way inaccessible to their rightful owners.
 Those account recovery processes typically involve sending an email to an email address, or a text message to a phone, or something else.

 Those are great, reliable ways to prove you are the rightful owner of the account and should be allowed back in.
 Anything less would allow hackers to impersonate or otherwise scam the system to break into accounts where they have no business being.

 Many people don’t set up this recovery information, and those that do often don’t keep their information current.

-Without it, there’s almost no hope for recovery.
+Without it, there’s really no hope for recovery.

 Alternate email addresses

 These days, you should never, ever, have just a single email address.

 You need at least two.

 One you consider to be your real or primary address.
 The second can be configured as your “alternate” email address for that primary account.
 It is used should you ever need to prove that you are you.